UMSL Computer Program

 Policies & Procedures

-The UMSL Computer Program (UCP) enables UMSL faculty and staff the ability to receive a computer with access to the suite of standard campus software to meet the university’s business needs.
+The UMSL Computer Program (UCP) enables UMSL faculty and staff the ability to receive a computer with access to the suite of standard campus software to meet the university’s business and academic needs.
 The program offers a package that will provide workplace flexibility and mobility, while simultaneously eliminating the need for users to have multiple computing devices.
 Computers and associated peripherals will be replaced on an as needed basis or when they have reached end of life as determined by Information Technology Services (ITS).

 The following UMSL employees are eligible to be members of the UMSL Computer Program (UCP):